tnquanghuy0512/tnquanghuy0512/README.md

-Updated: Feb 24, 2025
+Updated: Feb 25, 2025

-# Hi I'm Huy, an independent Web3 security researcher
+# Hi I'm Huy, a Web3 security researcher

 ## About Me
-Experienced smart contract security researcher specializing on EVM-compatible and Solana chains.
-Strong track record of identifying critical vulnerabilities across various blockchain platforms.
-Offering smart contract security services.
+Highly skilled smart contract security researcher with a focus on EVM-compatible and Solana blockchain ecosystems.
+Proven ability to detect and report critical vulnerabilities across a range of blockchain platforms, providing expert smart contract security services.
+I have been trusted by and secured smart contracts for major DeFi protocols such as [Infinex](https://infinex.xyz/), [Connext](https://www.connext.network/), [Maple](https://maple.finance/), [Thirdweb](https://thirdweb.com/), and other multi-million-dollar protocols.

 ## Technical Expertise
 - **Languages**: Solidity, Rust